Yuli Gurriel Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 15th in MLB.
+- The Pirates pitching staff ranks 14th in MLB with a collective 8.7 strikeouts per nine innings.

-- Pirates pitchers combine to allow the fourth-fewest home runs in baseball (74 total, one per game).
+- The Pirates surrender the second-fewest home runs in baseball (75 total, one per game).

-- The Pirates will send Bido (0-1) to the mound to make his third start of the season.
+- Oviedo gets the start for the Pirates, his 16th of the season.
+He is 3-7 with a 4.30 ERA and 74 strikeouts in 81 2/3 innings pitched.

-- The righty last appeared on Monday against the Chicago Cubs, when he went six innings, allowing three earned runs while giving up five hits.
+- In his most recent outing on Tuesday against the Chicago Cubs, the righty threw six innings, allowing two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.